When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Materials and Methods

 \paragraph{Simulation design.} Ten tasks span the monotonicity spectrum (four monotonic, two requiring ordering only, four non-monotonic) under two conditions.
-In the coordinated condition, an orchestrator LLM plans assignments, passes intermediate outputs, and reviews for consistency.
-In the uncoordinated condition, agents receive only their sub-task descriptions and outputs are concatenated mechanically.
+In the coordinated condition, an orchestrator LLM plans assignments, passes intermediate outputs, reviews for consistency, and reconciles conflicts for the non-monotonic tasks.
+In the uncoordinated condition, agents receive only their sub-task descriptions and outputs are concatenated mechanically, with no review or reconciliation layer.
 An LLM-as-judge evaluator reasons step-by-step against pre-specified validity criteria before issuing a VALID or INVALID verdict.
+For the resource-constrained tasks, we supplement the judge with programmatic checks as reported in SI Text S8.
+We interpret these simulations as controlled illustrations in an AI setting rather than as direct evidence about organizational field behavior.
 We run 10 repetitions at temperature~0 across three models (GPT-4.1 mini, Claude Haiku 4.5, Claude Sonnet 4.5).
-Full task specifications, validity criteria, and token overhead ratios appear in SI Text S8.
+Full task specifications, validity criteria, and token cost ratios appear in SI Text S8.